 Our main data source is individual-level tax records for the entire population in Denmark with detailed information about income and balance sheets for the period 1987-2014: more than 70 million individual-year observations.
 In the tax records, we observe all major components of households' disposable income (e.g. salaries, dividends and interest expenses) as well as the main balance sheet components (e.g. housing, stocks and debt).
 This information is generally reported by third parties such as employers and financial institutions and mismeasurement due to tax evasion is therefore limited (Alstadsæter et al, 2019).
 Matching observations on unique personal identifiers, we combine the tax records with a number of other administrative data sources: The auto register with information on car purchases, an important component of durable consumption, as well as the population register with information on demographics, place of residence and household structure.

 This granular information allows us to estimate how monetary policy differentially affects the income, wealth and consumption dynamics of households at different income levels and over different time horizons.
-Specifically, we consider 21 income groups corresponding to different positions in the within-age income distribution (p0-5,...,p95-99, top1%).
+Specifically, we consider 21 income groups corresponding to different positions in the within-age income distribution (p0-5,...,p95-99, top-1%).
 Our dependent variable is always the change in a household-level outcome, from the ex ante period to some future period, scaled by ex ante disposable income to allow for direct quantitative comparison across the different channels.

-A key challenge is the potential endogeneity of monetary policy to local economic conditions.
-We address this challenge by exploiting the long-standing commitment of the Danish monetary authorities to exchange rate stability: For more than three decades the Danish Krone has been pegged to the German Mark (1987-1998) and the Euro (1999-2020) and the exchange rate has been virtually constant throughout this period.
-With cross-border capital mobility, central banks cannot use the policy rate to control demand for currency and at the same time use it to pursue other policy objectives (Mundell, 1963; Fleming, 1962), so Denmark typically imports its monetary policy stance from Frankfurt: When the European Central Bank changes its leading interest rate, the Danish Central bank generally changes its rate on the same day to restore the interest rate differential that is consistent with a fixed exchange rate.
+Our main explanatory variable is the change in the Danish policy rate interacted with indicators of the household's position in the ex ante income distribution.
+Changes in the policy rate are potentially endogeneous to local economic conditions and we address this challenge by exploiting the long-standing commitment of the Danish monetary authorities to exchange rate stability: For more than three decades the Danish Krone has been pegged to the German Mark (1987-1998) and the Euro (1999-2020) and the exchange rate has been virtually constant throughout this period.
+With cross-border capital mobility, central banks cannot use the policy rate to control demand for currency and at the same time use it to pursue other policy objectives (Mundell, 1963; Fleming, 1962), so Denmark generally imports its monetary policy stance from Frankfurt.
+When the European Central Bank changes its leading interest rate, the Danish Central bank typically changes its rate on the same day to restore the interest rate differential that is consistent with a fixed exchange rate.
 This introduces a source of exogenous variation in the Danish policy rate that we exploit for identification.

-Our main explanatory variable is the change in the Danish policy rate interacted with indicators of the household's position in the ex ante income distribution.
-We address the endogeneity concern by using the change in the German/Euro Area policy rate as an instrument for the change in the Danish policy rate while at the same time controlling for the German/Euro Area business cycle (output growth and inflation).
-This implies that the identifying variation comes from the German/Euro Area monetary policy shocks in the sense of Christiano et al. (1999).
-In robustness tests, we include time fixed effects that absorb all aggregate shocks (including the aggregate effect of monetary policy) and expand the set of macro controls in several dimensions (each control interacted with income group indicators).
+The relatively modest correlation between the Danish and German/Euro Area business cycles suggests that the monetary policy imported through the currency peg is different from the one Danish monetary authorities would have pursued absent the peg.
+We thus use the change in the German/Euro Area policy rate as an instrument for the change in the Danish policy rate while at the same time controlling for the German/Euro Area business cycle (output growth and inflation).
+This implies that the identifying variation comes from the German/Euro Area monetary policy shocks in the sense of Christiano et al. (1999).2